 - Ali v.
 Walters Estate, 2018 BCSC 1032 (link) – A bequeathed interest in a condominium was held to be valid.
 The gift was ruled to be a “qualified life estate” meaning that the beneficiary cannot rent it out.
 A separate application to remove the executor was dismissed.
 Supplementary reasons on costs: 2018 BCSC 1600 (link).

 - Terastream Networks Inc. v.
 Grossholz, 2018 BCSC 837 (link) – “Replevin” application seeking to compel the defendants to return property in their possession.
 The judge confused and conflated the tests for the common law remedy of replevin with the rules-based remedy of an order for the preservation of property.
-The decision was appealed, but the action settled before the appeal could be heard.

 - Davies v.
 Canada Shineray Suppliers Group Inc., 2017 BCSC 1729 (link) – A lawyer was ordered to personally pay a portion of the trial costs.
 Some of the lawyer’s fees to his client were also disallowed because of his disorganization at trial and his lack of understanding about the appropriate ways to conduct a trial, resulting in an inefficient use of court time.